mjkillough/cnx/README.md

  - Pager — Shows the WM's workspaces/groups, highlighting whichever is currently active.
 (Uses EWMH's `_NET_DESKTOP_NAMES`, `_NET_NUMBER_OF_DESKTOPS` and `_NET_CURRENT_DESKTOP`).
- - Sensors — Periodically parses and displays the output of the sensors provided by the system.
- - Volume - Shows the current volume/mute status of the default output device.
- - Battery - Shows the remaining battery and charge status.
  - Clock — Shows the time.

+The cnx-contrib crate contains additional widgets:

+- **Sensors** — Periodically parses and displays the output of the sensors provided by the system.
+- **Volume** - Shows the current volume/mute status of the default output device.
+- **Battery** - Shows the remaining battery and charge status.
+- **Wireless** - Shows the wireless strength of your current network.
+- **CPU** - Shows the current CPU consumption
+- **Weather** - Shows the Weather information of your location
+- **Disk Usage** - Show the current usage of your monted filesystem

 The [`Sensors`], [`Volume`] and [`Battery`] widgets require platform support.
 They currently support Linux (see dependencies below) and OpenBSD.